clojurists-together/clojuriststogether.org/content/news/2024/Q1 2024 Funding Announcement.md

 ### Q1 2024 Projects Awarded $9K USD
 ### CIDER – VEMV
 Work will be based on CIDER's issue trackers (cider, cider-nrepl, orchard), based on the daily rate that's been reflected for the majority of the https://opencollective.com/cider collaboration.
-Some of the larger themes will be: cider-inspector-mode refinements, cider-log-mode refinements, and refactoring our Java parsing machinery (https://github.com/clojureemacs/orchard/issues/211)
+Some of the larger themes will be: cider-inspector-mode refinements, cider-log-mode refinements, and refactoring our Java parsing machinery.

 **Why is this project important to the Clojure community?** It Is the main tool for static analysis in a editor that supports all/most of IDE features.
 It's the base for Calva, clojure-lsp-intellij and other plugins as it provides completion, diagnostics, code navigation and lots of other features.  <br>